This page tells you about MRI scans. You can find the following information

 The photo above shows an MRI scanner.
 It is a large cylinder with a couch that can move backwards and forwards through the cylinder.
 The pictures are taken inside the cylinder.
 The MRI is in a protected room to keep out radio waves as these interfere with the scan.

 Some MRI scans need preparation beforehand.
-If there are special preparations, you will be told about them in plenty of time.
+If so, you will be told about them in plenty of time.
 You can take all your medicines as normal beforehand.
-You may be asked not to eat for at least an hour before your scan.
+You may be asked not to eat or drink for at least an hour before your scan.
 Some stick on patches for medicines (transdermal patches) may cause burns if they contain metals because the MRI scan can make the patches overheat.
 So let the MRI staff know beforehand if you normally use patches for medicines.
 The staff can work out how you can safely take off the patches before the scan if necessary.

 View a transcript of the video showing what happens when you have an MRI scan.
 (Opens in a new window)